xunuo/blog.xunuo.com/README.md

-# THIS a git page project.
+> this a git page project, please switch to gh-pages branch.